LimbMatching¶

 techniques.

-The method to use to extract observed limb points from the image.
+The method to use to extract the observed limbs from the image.
+Should be

 The limb surface points with respect to the center of the target